 python run_tests.py -s addon.config

 Talos repeatedly opens and closes Firefox to run these tests.
 They take a few minutes to complete.
-The output should be similar to this:
+The output should begin similar to this:

 Interpreting the results